 - Meijer Coupons: Meijer coupons and savings can be found on their site.

 You have to be careful with Costco.
-They pull you in with good prices on bulk food and before you know it, you’ve bought a new LCD TV (their Vizios are at great prices, by the way).
+They pull you in with good prices on bulk food and before you know it, you’ve bought a new LED TV (their Vizios are at great prices, by the way).
 As long as you are disciplined, you can find some real bargains on food.
 And there are 5 ways to shop at Costco without a membership.

 - Frequency: Once/Bi-Monthly